pcabrales/prototwin-pet/README.md

 ## Config Files 📝
 - config-main: Contains`.py` config files with the initialization parameters for each patient's deep learning model training and testing.

 ---

-### Note:
-All files too heavy to include here are located on the Octopus PC (147.96.73.91) and backups are saved in `/scratch/petgfn/PabloJr` on the `fistensor.fis.ucm.es` server.

----